Marian Zyndram-Kościałkowski: 1930s

 After the death of Józef Piłsudski (12 May 1935), the Sanacja camp was divided into two factions: those gathered around President Ignacy Mościcki, and the followers of Marshal Edward Śmigły-Rydz.
 In August 1935, Mościcki agreed with Minister Eugeniusz Kwiatkowski that changes must be made in the government of Walery Sławek.
 Kwiatkowski entered the cabinet, while Zyndram-Kościałkowski was appointed to the post of Prime Minister.

 On 13 October 1935 Marian Zyndram-Kościałkowski was nominated to the post of Prime Minister of Poland.
 His government excluded the so-called Piłsudski's colonels, which was supported by the public opinion.
 Due to the economical difficulties of the mid-1930s, Eugeniusz Kwiatkowski, who was Minister of Industry and Trade, played a key role in the government.
 In December 1935, amnesty of political prisoners was declared, but Zyndram-Kościałkowski decided not to close the Bereza Kartuska prison.
 In the spring of 1936, Socialist and Communist organizations initiated a series of anti-government demonstrations.
 Strikes and protests took place all over the country: on 20–25 March a sit-down strike took place at the Semperit Plant in Kraków.
 The protest was broken by the riot police, with several people killed or injured.
 In Lwów, the police killed 9 people, wounding over 200.
 These social disturbances undermined the position of Zyndram-Kościałkowski and his cabinet.

 On 15 May 1936 President Mościcki demoted Zyndram-Kościałkowski, replacing him with Felicjan Sławoj Składkowski.
 Zyndram-Kościałkowski was appointed Minister of Labour in the new government, remaining in post until 30 September 1939.

 Exile and death

 After the Invasion of Poland, Zyndram-Kościałkowski was interned in Romania.
 He then moved to France and Great Britain.
 New Prime Minister in Exile, General Władysław Sikorski sent him to a camp for political opponents, on the Isle of Bute in Scotland.
 His new partner, actress Maria Balcerkiewicz, was interned with him.
-They later married.
+They later became engaged, but he died before they could get married.

 Marian Zyndram-Kościałkowski died on 12 April 1946 in Brookwood, Surrey.